Eversource Energy (NYSE:ES) Issues FY 2021 Earnings Guidance

+Eversource Energy (NYSE:ES) last released its earnings results on Tuesday, November 2nd.
+The utilities provider reported $1.02 EPS for the quarter, missing the Zacks’ consensus estimate of $1.05 by ($0.03).
+The firm had revenue of $2.46 billion during the quarter, compared to analysts’ expectations of $2.57 billion.
+Eversource Energy had a net margin of 12.30% and a return on equity of 9.26%.
+During the same quarter in the previous year, the business earned $1.01 EPS.
+On average, research analysts forecast that Eversource Energy will post 3.84 EPS for the current fiscal year.

-A number of research firms have commented on ES.
-Mizuho raised Eversource Energy from an underperform rating to a neutral rating and boosted their price objective for the stock from $82.00 to $87.00 in a research note on Thursday, October 28th.
-Wells Fargo & Company reduced their price objective on Eversource Energy from $102.00 to $95.00 and set an overweight rating on the stock in a research note on Monday, October 4th.
-Credit Suisse Group began coverage on Eversource Energy in a research note on Wednesday, July 14th.
-They issued an underperform rating and a $85.00 price objective on the stock.
-Finally, Morgan Stanley raised Eversource Energy from an underweight rating to an equal weight rating and set a $86.00 price objective on the stock in a research note on Tuesday, October 19th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, Eversource Energy currently has an average rating of Hold and a consensus target price of $89.43.
+A number of research analysts have issued reports on the company.
+Morgan Stanley upgraded Eversource Energy from an underweight rating to an equal weight rating and set a $86.00 price objective for the company in a research note on Tuesday, October 19th.
+Wells Fargo & Company reduced their target price on Eversource Energy from $102.00 to $95.00 and set an overweight rating for the company in a report on Monday, October 4th.
+Credit Suisse Group began coverage on Eversource Energy in a report on Wednesday, July 14th.
+They issued an underperform rating and a $85.00 target price for the company.
+Finally, Mizuho raised Eversource Energy from an underperform rating to a neutral rating and lifted their target price for the stock from $82.00 to $87.00 in a report on Thursday, October 28th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $89.43.

 Eversource Energy engages in the generation, transmission, and distribution of natural gas and electricity.
 It operates through the following segments: Electric Distribution, Electric Transmission, Water Distribution and Natural Gas Distribution.
 The Electric Distribution segment distributes electricity to retail customers.